-Since the launch of the league’s social justice initiative, more than $70 million in grants have been awarded to social justice organizations as part of the NFL's Inspire Change initiative.
-This includes more than 850 grants awarded to current players and NFL Legends for nonprofits of their choice to help reduce barriers to opportunities.
+Since the launch of the league’s social justice initiative, more than $95 million in grants have been awarded to social justice organizations as part of the NFL's Inspire Change initiative.
+This includes more than 1,200 grants awarded to current players and NFL Legends for nonprofits of their choice to help reduce barriers to opportunities.

 The NFL has provided national Inspire Change grants to 20 nonprofit organizations in support of programs and initiatives that reduce barriers to opportunity, with a focus on the four priority areas.

 In response to the COVID-19 pandemic, the NFL Player-Owner Social Justice Working Group announced a $3.05 million donation in collaboration with the Players Coalition to support COVID-19 relief in predominantly African American communities as part of the league's social justice funding.